Barbara Marie Jameson Henry

+Born in Harrisonburg on April 14, 1933, she was the daughter of the late Charles R. Jameson, Jr. and Catherine Grandstaff Hilbert.

 On Aug.
-28, 1954, she married David McGuffin Henry, who passed away Aug.
+28, 1954, she married David McGuffin Henry, who passed away on Aug.
 14, 1981.
-In addition to her parents and her husband, she was preceded in death by a sister, Jean Holbrook; a brother, Charles R. “Sonny” Jameson III; a sister-in-law, Carolyn H. Joseph and her husband, Elwood.
+In addition to her parents and her husband, she also was preceded in death by a sister, Jean Holbrook; a brother, Charles R. “Sonny” Jameson III; a sister-in-law, Carolyn H. Joseph and her husband, Elwood; stepmother, Clara Barr Jameson, and stepfather, Warren D. Hilbert.

 Mrs. Henry graduated from Harrisonburg High School in 1951 and the Rockingham Memorial Hospital School of Nursing in 1954.
 She worked for many years in the RMH Operating Room as the Operating Room Supervisor.
 Later she left the hospital and became the Office Manager for an Orthopedic group of doctors.
 Barbara loved to travel, especially taking cruises and had visited many places around the world.

-She is survived by her daughter, Carol Henry Hypes and her husband, Webb; her son, James McGuffin Henry and his wife, Melissa; grandchildren Matthew David Hypes, Ashley Hypes Poe and her husband, Ryan, Daniel McGuffin Henry and his wife, Amanda, and Jesse Logan Henry and his wife, Emily; great-grandsons, Mason Timothy Poe, Everett James Poe and Bode McGuffin Henry; sisters, Carolyn J. Marshall and Linda Jameson and numerous nieces and nephews.
+She is survived by her daughter, Carol Henry Hypes and her husband, Webb; her son, James McGuffin Henry and his wife, Melissa; grandchildren Matthew David Hypes, Ashley Hypes Poe and her husband, Ryan, Daniel McGuffin Henry and his wife, Amanda, and Jesse Logan Henry and his wife, Emily; great-grandsons, Mason Timothy Poe, Everett James Poe, and Bode McGuffin Henry; sisters, Carolyn J. Marshall, Linda Jameson, and numerous nieces and nephews.

-In lieu of flowers, memorial contributions may be made to Otterbein United Methodist Church, 176 West Market St., Harrisonburg, VA 22801.
+In lieu of flowers memorial contributions may be made to the Otterbein United Methodist Church, 176 West Market Street, Harrisonburg, VA 22801.

 (0) entries